 To provide social, educational and welfare services to meet the needs of injured service members and civilians and their families.

-To create a Memorial to the Victims of the 1987 Enniskillen Poppy Day Bomb.
+To support the Enniskillen Families in the creation of a Memorial to the Victims of the 1987 Enniskillen Poppy Day Bomb.

 To provide Individuals with tailored approaches to treatment by considering each person’s needs and goals.